Storyblok Raises $80M Series C - Read News

 Shopify’s native URL structure can be limiting.
 For example, the admin functionality doesn't allow you to set a parent or child URL collection, which means you can't reflect subdirectories on your site.
 Shopify changes all subdirectories like /lamps/desk/traditional to a flat URL structure like /lamps-desk-traditional.
 A flat URL structure can affect the SEO of a website with multiple pages because your keywords and links are scattered across multiple domains.
 Google will index each domain separately, making it difficult to build up your website's domain authority.

-Section titled 2.
-Improved website load time 2.
-Improved website load time
+2. Improved website load time

 Website load time is one of the core metrics for measuring page experience, and page experience is important for SEO.
 And apart from SEO, fast website load time also improves website conversions.